nest/nest-simulator/doc/guides/from_nest2_to_nest3.rst

                       model=iaf_psc_alpha, size=1, first=8)

     Note however that the nodes have to already have been created.
-If any of the GIDs refer to nodes that are not created, an error is thrown.
+If any of the node IDs refer to nodes that are not created, an error is thrown.

 Test of equality
-    You can test if two NodeCollections are equal, i.e. that they contain the same GIDs
+    You can test if two NodeCollections are equal, i.e. that they contain the same node IDs

     ::